cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 When computing the wait duration, the compiler doesn't consider unprotected instructions at the end of the execution path.
 Only the steps leading up to and including the last protected instruction are counted.
 The goal is not to protect instructions such as unconditional jumps or instructions performing returns from functions.
 Not protecting these instructions may allow for longer atomic sections than would be otherwise possible, especially on microprocessors.

-It is possible to activate protection for all variables by setting the [`atomic-full-protection`](SYNTAX-5-OTHER.markdown#option-atomic-full-protection) compiler option to `true`.
+It is possible to activate protection for all instructions by setting the [`atomic-full-protection`](SYNTAX-5-OTHER.markdown#option-atomic-full-protection) compiler option to `true`.

 ## Atomic section merging

 Consecutive atomic sections may be merged into a single section, resulting in just one `wait` instruction at the beginning of the merged section.
 This may improve the performance significantly if multiple atomic sections shorter than a single tick are executed in quick succession.

-It is not required for the atomic sections to touch to be eligible for merging.
+It is not required for the atomic section to immediately follow the previous one to be eligible for merging.
 Therefore, a merged section may also contain instructions that are surrounded by atomic sections without being included in them, or atomic sections which are only executed conditionally.

 Merging is possible when the last encountered section is known to be always executed before the next section, and all possible code paths leading from the first section to the next section are atomic-compatible.
 Stackless function calls inside or between two atomic sections also preclude these sections from being merged, even though a stackless function call inside an atomic section is supported when it is atomic-compatible.
 This limitation includes uninlined access to internal arrays implemented as `@counter` tables.